KC-767 Tanker Transport Aircraft, USA

 Cockpit

-The 767 Tanker Transport aircraft has an advanced two person all-digital flight deck.
-Smiths Aerospace supply the mission control system which interfaces with the refuelling system.
+The 767 Tanker transport aircraft has an advanced two-person, all-digital flight deck.
+Smiths Aerospace supplied the mission control system, which interfaces with the refuelling system.
 The control system is a derivative of the flight management system on the commercial Boeing 737.
-Innovative Solutions & Support Inc. will supply the flat panel pilot's mission display (PMD) and aerial refuelling operator control display (AROCD).
+Innovative Solutions & Support supplies the flat-panel pilot’s mission display (PMD) and aerial refuelling operator control display (AROCD).

-Rockwell Collins will supply the communications and navigation suite.
-Kaiser Electro-optics (a Rockwell Collins company) will supply head-mounted display systems for the remote aerial refuelling operator.
+Rockwell Collins supplies the communications and navigation suite.
+Kaiser Electro-optics (a Rockwell Collins company) provides head-mounted display systems for the remote aerial refuelling operator.

-The 767 tanker transport will be equipped with military avionics, navigation and communications and an optional defensive aids suite with radar warning receivers and electronic and opto-electronic countermeasures.
+The 767 tanker transport is being equipped with military avionics, navigation and communications, and an optional defensive aids suite with radar warning receivers and electronic and opto-electronic countermeasures.

 The 767 aircraft can be modified to accommodate refuelling wingpods and a centreline hose for probe and drogue refuelling.
-The 767 will accommodate any combination of these configurations.
-Smiths Aerospace supply the hydraulically-powered hose and drogue refuelling system.
+The 767 can accommodate any combination of these configurations.
+Smiths Aerospace supplies the hydraulically powered hose and drogue refuelling system.
 The fuselage can also be fitted with a centreline refuelling boom for boom and receptacle refuelling missions.

-Boeing will produce the boom itself and Smiths the boom actuation system.
-BAE Systems has been selected to supply the CsLEOS real-time operating system for boom control.
+Boeing produces the boom and Smiths the boom actuation system.
+BAE Systems was selected to supply the CsLEOS real-time operating system for boom control.
 The boom can refuel at the rate of 600gal/min, the centreline hose at 600gal/min and the wingpods at 400gal/min.

 Aircraft using hose and drogue refuelling include US Navy F/A-18E/F Super Hornet and USMC AV-8B Harrier Plus aircraft.
 Aircraft using the flying boom refuelling system include the USAF F-111, F-15, F-16, the UK Eurofighter and the French F-1 Mirage.
 Future aircraft such as the joint strike fighter will be developed for the optional installation of either refuelling system according to the customer country's operational requirements.